-First, we consider the computational complexity of the functional estimation stage.
-We select the local polynomial regression as a benchmark, and visualize the number of numerical operations of the two methods in Fig. 2, where the x-axis is $\log(M)$ or $\log(N)$ , and the y-axis is the logarithm of the number of numerical operations.
-In Fig. 2, two scenarios are discussed: (1) M is fixed as 20, and N varies from 200 to 2000; and (2) N is fixed as 20, and M varies from 200 to 2000.
-Fig. 2 shows that, as M or N increases, so does the number of numerical operations in the functional estimation stage.
+First of all, let us take a look at the computational complexity of the functional estimation stage.
+We select the local polynomial regression as a benchmark and visualize the number of numerical operations of the above two methods in Fig. 2, where the x-axis is $\log(M)$ or $\log(N)$ , and the y-axis is the logarithm of the number of numerical operations.
+In Fig. 2, two scenarios are discussed: (1) M is fixed as 20 and N varies from 200 to 2000; (2) N is fixed as 20 and M varies from 200 to 2000; (2) N is fixed as 20 and M varies from 200 to 2000.
+As we can see from Fig. 2 that, as M or N increases, the number of numerical operations in the functional estimation stage becomes larger.
 We find that the cubic splines method needs fewer numerical operations, compared with the local polynomial regression.
-Furthermore, a simple linear regression of the four lines in Fig. 2 shows that in (a), the slope of the cubic spline is 0.9998, and as N goes to infinity, the slope gets get closer to one.
-This validates that the computational complexity of the cubic splines-based method is of order O(N) when M is fixed.
-The result in (b) is similar.
-Thus, we numerically verify that the computational complexity of the cubic spline method is of order O(MN).
-Similarly, for a local polynomial, we can numerically validate its computational complexity, which is $\max\{O(M^2N), O(MN^2)\}$ .
+Furthermore, if we conduct a simple linear regression of the four lines in Fig. 2, we find that in (a), the slope of the cubic spline is 0.9998, and as N goes to infinity, the slope will get closer to 1.
+This validates that the computational complexity of the cubic splinesbased method is of order O(N) when M is fixed.
+A similar story happens to (b), so we numerically verify the computational complexity of cubic spline is of order O(MN).
+Similarly, for local polynomial, we can also numerically validate its computational complexity, which is max{ $O(M^2N), O(MN^2)$ }.